sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 For more information on lookups in Sigma, see [Add columns through Lookup](https://help.sigmacomputing.com/docs/add-columns-through-lookup)

 ### Step 17:
-Move the the `Task Tracking Input Table` to the `Control Panel` page and hide the `Project ID` column.
+Move the the `Task Tracking Input Table` to the `Control Panel` page.
 Now that we have the `Project Name` we don't need to show that information to the user.

 Add an additional task record for the same project and sort by `Project Name`.